M-CALACSAN/Final-Project/README.md

 _**Question 3: What is the percent change starting median salary to mid-career median salary of liberal arts schools?**_

 _**Question 4: What is average mid-career salary of people that graduated from Ivy League schools?**_
+1. Create a pivot table of the salaries_by_college_type dataset
+2. Set the Rows function to "School Type"
+3. Set the Values function to "Mid-Career Starting Salary" and select "AVERAGE"
+4. Add a filter for "School Type" and select "Ivy League" only
+5. Get answer

+-**ANSWER**_ : The average mid-career salary of Ivy League graduates is about $120,125

 _**Question 5: What is the average starting median salary of party schools and how does it compare to the average starting median salary of engineering schools?**_